10 Best Places to Live in Virginia, 2024

 3. Norfolk

-Norfolk is a fun little city with tons of neat attractions, an interesting demographic, and a rental market boasting several great apartments to choose from.
+Norfolk is a fun little city with tons of attractions, an interesting demographic, and a great rental market.

 If that sounds like your scene, start your apartment search in Norfolk’s Ghent neighborhood.
-Its plethora of recreation options, prime location, and lovely views make it one of the best (and most expensive) neighborhoods in the city.
+It offers a lot of recreation options, a prime location, and lovely views, which make the higher cost of living there worth it.

 Norfolk is home to the world’s largest naval installation, Naval Station Norfolk.
 It’s not uncommon to see naval officers around town.
 This is especially true considering the 60,000+ naval personnel working and living within the station.